MediaComem/comem-devmobil/subjects/angular-forms/README.md

 # Angular Forms

-Get started with and understand the basics of forms in [Angular][angular].
+Get started with and understand the basics of forms in [Angular][angular], using Ionic components.

 This tutorial is a condensed version of Angular's [Tour of Heroes][angular-tour-of-heroes] tutorial and some of its [Developer Guide][angular-guide], which you should both read to gain a deeper understanding of Angular.